crewAIInc/crewAI/docs/getting-started/Start-a-New-CrewAI-Project-Template-Method.md

 ### Code IDEs

-Most users of CrewAI a Code Editor / Integrated Development Environment (IDE) for building there Crews.
+Most users of CrewAI use a Code Editor / Integrated Development Environment (IDE) for building their Crews.
 You can use any code IDE of your choice.
 Seee below for some popular options for Code Editors / Integrated Development Environments (IDE):

 - [Visual Studio Code](https://code.visualstudio.com/) - Most popular
 - [PyCharm](https://www.jetbrains.com/pycharm/)